 1. Consult with Your Healthcare Team

 - Why it's crucial: Your healthcare team can rule out other potential causes of your pain, such as arthritis or nerve damage.
-They can also ensure that your COPD treatment plan is optimized to minimize systemic inflammation and other contributing factors.
+They can also see to it that your COPD treatment plan is optimized to minimize systemic inflammation and other contributing factors.

 - Example: Your doctor may recommend blood tests to check for inflammatory markers or imaging studies to evaluate your joints.
 They may also adjust your medication regimen to minimize side effects.